DIY Giant Carrot Cushion

 Place the green carrot top inside the top seam of the carrot and pin.
 Confirm it looks square.
 Sew the carrot following the inside chalk marks.
 Leave a four inch gap, fill with a light amount of stuffing as you don’t want the carrot hard and lumpy.
 Sew the opening closed.

 With a ribbon of your choice tie around the carrot where the orange and green felt meet.
-Finish it in a pretty bow and decorate any way you like.
+Finish it with a pretty bow and decorate any way you like.
 You can leave it as is, or cover with glued on polka dots, or use felt letters.

 If you want to add felt floral embellishments this is how I made the ones pictured.